Matheusoli1998/PHP_project/README.md

     Adoption Process: Follow a step-by-step guide through the adoption process, from initial interest to bringing your new feline friend home.

-    Favorites: Save cats you’re interested in to your favorites list for easy access later.
+    Favorites: Save cats you’re interested into your favorites list for easy access later.